huggingface/blog/clipseg-zero-shot.md

 ## Conclusion

 CLIPSeg is a zero-shot segmentation model that works with both text and image prompts.
 The model adds a decoder to CLIP and can segment almost anything.
-However, the output segmentation masks are still very low-res for now, so you’ll probably still want to fine-tune a different segmentation model.
+However, the output segmentation masks are still very low-res for now, so you’ll probably still want to fine-tune a different segmentation model if accuracy is important.

+Note that there's more research on zero-shot segmentation currently being conducted, so you can expect more models to be added in the near future.
+One example is [GroupViT](https://huggingface.co/docs/transformers/model_doc/groupvit), which is already available in 🤗 Transformers.
+To stay up to date with the latest news in segmentation research, you can follow us on Twitter: [@TobiasCornille](https://twitter.com/tobiascornille), [@NielsRogge](https://twitter.com/nielsrogge), and [@huggingface](https://twitter.com/huggingface).

-If you’re interested in learning how to fine-tune a state-of-the-art segmentation model, check out our previous blog post: [https://huggingface.co/blog/fine-tune-segformer](https://huggingface.co/blog/fine-tune-segformer)
+If you’re interested in learning how to fine-tune a state-of-the-art segmentation model, check out our previous blog post: [https://huggingface.co/blog/fine-tune-segformer](https://huggingface.co/blog/fine-tune-segformer).